Battle of Ngasaunggyan: Battle

 In 1277, Narathihapate subsequently invaded the state of Kaungai, whose chief had recently pledged fealty to Kublai Khan.
 Local garrisons of Yuan troops were ordered to defend the area, and although outnumbered were able to soundly defeat the Pagan forces in battle.
+There is no evidence of Narathihapate himself leading the battle as Burmese chronicles themselves consider him far too incompetent and cowardly and there is no clear mention of this battle in it.
+Even if he was present, it was likely to be commanded by Yazathingyan or another general.

-The Burmese attack was led by their war elephants, which caused initial difficulty to the horse archer-based Yuan army, as their ponies became uncontrollable in the presence of the grey beast.
-However the Yuan general Khudu (Qutuq) calmly ordered his men to dismount and tether their horses in a nearby woods, and fight as foot archers instead.
-The showers of Mongol arrows so badly wounded the elephants that they fled back in panic and trampled their own troops.
-Seeing this the Yuan troops immediately remounted and charged down upon the shaken Burmese infantry, first pouring arrows into their ranks and then closing into melee with sabers and maces.
-Eventually the Pagan troops were routed and then vigorously pursued, resulting in a comprehensive Yuan victory.
+The Burmese advanced with their war elephants which nearly caused the horse archer-based Yuan army to panic with their ponies became uncontrollable and nearly routed.
+However the Yuan general Khudu (Qutuq) quickly restored order.
+He ordered his men to dismount and tether their horses in a nearby woods, and fight as foot archers instead.
+The showers of Mongol arrows were unable to directly harm the armoured elephants but the intensity of their volleys terrified the elephants which started to panic and ultimately turned and trampled their own troops.
+Seeing this the Yuan troops immediately remounted and charged down upon the broken Burmese lines before they could reform, first pouring arrows into their ranks and then closing into melee with sabers and maces.
+The remaining Burmese infantry fought fiercely and withstood several charges and the fighting lasted for sometime with the Yuan beginning to take heavy losses.
+However, the better armoured Yuan troops allowed them to engage the unarmoured Burmese levies more boldly who were beginning to be worn down by the constant cavalry charges.
+Soon, Khudu and his riders finally broke the few remaining disciplined Burmese troops and the entire host routed leaving the Yuan as the sole masters the field.
+The Mongols did not pursue them too far, however, as Khudu was wounded in battle and they took too many losses so returned to Yunnan to regroup.

-After the battle the Mongols pressed on with an offensive into the Pagan territory of Bhamo.
-In the end however they had to abandon their invasion and return to Yunnan after Khudu was wounded.

 Aftermath

 In the end of 1277, Yunnan governor's son Naser al-Din attacked Bhamo again and tried to establish a postal system.
 However, deadly heat forced him to leave Burma.
 He returned to Khanbaliq with 12 elephants and gave them to Kublai Khan in 1279.

 The Battle of Ngassaunggyan was the first of three decisive battles between the two empires, the others being the Battle of Bhamo in 1283 and the Battle of Pagan in 1287.
-By the end of these battles, the Yuan dynasty had conquered the entire Pagan Kingdom and installed a puppet government.
+By the end of these battles, the Yuan dynasty had forced the Burmese king to flee the capital and gain the submissions of the Pagan nobles and installed a puppet government.

 The battle was later reported back to Europe by Marco Polo, who described the battle vividly in his reports.
 His description was presumably pieced together by accounts he heard while visiting Kunming.